NEC 250.122: Understanding Equipment Grounding

 How Do Adjustments for Voltage Drop Affect Equipment Grounding Conductor Sizing Under NEC 250.122?

 Voltage drop occurs when the voltage decreases as electrical current travels through a conductor.
 This is more pronounced over long distances.
 According to the 2017 NEC, if the carrying conductors of a circuit need to be upsized to reduce voltage drop, the equipment grounding conductors (EGC) may also need to be upsized to match.
-This adjustment ensures that the conductor is adequate to handle fault currents, even when the current-carrying conductors are larger than standard.
+This adjustment ensures that the grounding conductor is adequate to handle fault currents, even when the current-carrying conductors are larger than standard.

 The NEC requires that the conductor size be increased proportionally to the current-carrying conductor.
-For example, if you increase the size of the circuit conductors due to a long run, you should check NEC Table 250.122 to determine the correct proportion for upsizing the EGC to ensure compliance with the code.
+For example, if you increase the size of the circuit conductors due to a long run, you should check NEC Table 250.122 to determine the correct proportion for upsizing the grounding conductor to ensure compliance with the code.